luafalcaocode/angular-app-for-smartphones/README.md

 Obs.: All information available at this moment in the app are just samples of fake data to seed the application along de development and tests.
 Obs2: if the app crashes just hit F5!
-Bugs can happens until we finish the project! ;)